SONA 2024: Ghana ranks No.1 in Africa in terms of financial inclusion - Akufo-Addo

 Ghana has achieved remarkable feats in the areas of financial inclusion and digitalisation, according to President Nana Addo Dankwa Akufo-Addo.

-The president who said this during his 2024 State of the Nations Address on Tuesday, February 27, 2024, highlighted some of his government’s achievements in leveraging technology to improve the lives of Ghanaians.
+In his 2024 State of the Nations Address (SONA) delivered on Tuesday, February 27, 2024, the president highlighted some of the achievements of his government in leveraging technology to improve the lives of Ghanaians.

 He said that through the implementation of mobile money interoperability, his government had provided access to financial services for adult Ghanaians through mobile money accounts that are interoperable with bank accounts.